LitRitt/Ignited/README.md

 ## Project Requirements
 - Xcode 12
 - Swift 5+
-- iOS 12.2 or later
+- iOS 14 or later

 Why iOS 12.2 or later?
-Doing so allows me to distribute Delta without embedding Swift libraries inside.
-This helps me afford bandwidth costs by reducing download sizes by roughly 30%, but also noticeably improves how long it takes to install/refresh Delta with AltStore.
-If you're compiling Delta yourself, however, you should be able to lower the deployment target to iOS 12.0 without any issues.
+Doing so allows me to distribute Ignited without embedding Swift libraries inside.
+This helps me afford bandwidth costs by reducing download sizes by roughly 30%, but also noticeably improves how long it takes to install/refresh Ignited with AltStore.
+If you're compiling Ignited yourself, however, you should be able to lower the deployment target to iOS 12.0 without any issues.

 ## Compilation Instructions